Excelsior-Technologies-Community/PHP_Laravel12_Use_Carbon_In_Blade_And_Controller/README.md

-# Laravel 12 Carbon Date & Time Demo Project
+# Laravel 12 Carbon Project

 A complete step-by-step Laravel 12 project demonstrating how to use **Carbon (PHP DateTime Library)** in different parts of a Laravel application.